ExeClim/Isca/docs/source/modules/topography.rst

 ^^^^^^^^^^^^^^^^^^^^
 NOTE: see the :ref:`idealized moist phys <idealized_moist_phys>` documentation for additional guidance on this namelist.

 The ``idealized_moist_phys`` module is primarily concerned with the land mask.
 Its job is to pass the information about the land mask to other modules, which in the first instance are the ``mixed_layer`` and the ``surface_flux`` modules, which deal with ocean and surface exchanges with the atmosphere respectively.
-Both modules need to know where there is ocean/land as so correct physics can be computed in the correct location.
+Both modules need to know where there is ocean/land so correct physics can be computed in the correct location.
 In addition to passing this information, ``idealized_moist_phys`` will also use the land mask for some other model features, for example some land based parameters and calculating buckets if using bucket hydrology.

 The ``idealized_moist_phys`` namelist options to include the appropriate land mask are: